 111 years after its founding, the MIT Radio Society is flourishing.
 Student interest in RF engineering, telecommunications, and radio science is growing.
 Alongside that growth, the club’s student membership has swelled.
 In addition to our 30+ regular members, we’ve attracted an audience from across the nation with the lecture series we’ve hosted.

 Now we need your help!
-The center of many of our activities, located on the roof of the iconic Green Building (MIT’s tallest academic building), is under threat due to a major renovation.
+The center of many of our activities, located on the roof of the iconic Green Building (MIT’s tallest academic building), is at risk due to a major renovation.
 Beginning this spring, the Green Building is being renovated and our rooftop shack is to be removed.
 This space is currently home to our VHF/UHF and microwave contest and research station, W1XM, as well our 70cm repeater, and a host of student projects.
 If we wish to keep our home there, we need to raise $300,000 before April 2020 for the renewal of our space.

 Sadly, the club does not have the financial reserves on hand to replace the W1XM shack.
 So we are asking for your help!
 We’re already part of the way towards our goal and have some great volunteers - with YOUR help we know we can reach our goal!

 Opportunities for the Radio Society in the next decade

 This is also an opportunity to expand the capabilities we provide to the MIT community.
 MIT has a few classes on radio, RF, and microwave electronics from which students can learn the basics.
 But even with all the makerspaces across campus, there is nowhere other than W1XM that can currently support independent student research and projects with these technologies, offering students valuable experiential learning opportunities in electrical engineering.